 Tēnā koe!
 Hi, I'm Ché, I specialise in creative solutions and communications strategy.
 I'm motivated to create inclusive projects that progress intersectional environmental action.
-That's why I founded my newest project Mañana Today.
+That's why I founded Mañana Today.

-A recent project is Wiser Conversations, a series I produced in response to the pandemic with inspiring guests including Naomi Klein, Priya Parker, and Hinemoa Elder.
+In 2020 I produced Wiser Conversations, a series responding to the pandemic with inspiring guests including Naomi Klein, Priya Parker, and Hinemoa Elder.
 The podcast is on Apple and Spotify.

 More information, and links to my writing can be found below.

 After Art is a series of interviews I conducted for Spike Art Magazine:

 #1 - Ying Le on Tea, interconnectedness and the problems of the west.